 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
-The following material misstatements detected as a result of audit procedures were corrected by management:
+There were no material misstatements detected as a result of audit procedures.